artebin/rififi/README.md

 ## Configuration file

-All menu entries are declared and configured in CONFIGURATION_FILE with arrays/associative arrays.
+All menu entries are declared and configured in CONFIGURATION_FILE with bash arrays or associative arrays.
 Example: